Home

 Who says that you have to have one medium?
 There are many books that use a combination of all of these techniques, whether it be digital art and watercolor, watercolor and pencil, charcoal and acrylic, or whatever you want.

-7. Digital Painting
+7. Digital painting

 From Sulwe, Illustrated by Vashti Harrison